Khan/gae-default-version-notifier/README.md

+# gae-default-version-notifier

 Every 10 seconds it will check the version returned by http://www.khanacademy.org/api/internal/dev/version and send a notification to HipChat if it has changed since the last check.

 This runs as a process on our internal webserver, toby.

 Since GAE will serve this URL from different instances for about an hour after a new default version is designated, we have added some